 It doesn’t always go as smoothly as the Kindle does, but for most of the time, you will have absolutely no reasons to complain about.
 As long as you’re OK with touchscreens.

-Even so, we do have the Boox Nova Pro which also offers a ton of features – but comes with a frontlit display (again, with adjustable brightness, so it won’t hurt your eyes).
+Even so, we do have the Boox Nova Air which also offers a ton of features – but comes with a frontlit display (again, with adjustable brightness, so it won’t hurt your eyes).

 We have already discussed this frontlit feature – and I will detail it before this article’s end – so I won’t insist on this.

 We’re talking about 7.8″, which makes it larger than the Kindle Oasis and the Kobo Clara.
-In my opinion, I prefer the smaller ones, but 7.8″ is by no means huge.
+In my opinion, I consider the smaller ones better, but 7.8″ is by no means huge and it’s actually very comfortable to hold one and read from it.

-The device doesn’t follow trend with the buttons to the side, offering a more traditional look and feel.
-It also has both electromagnetic touch and capacitive touch, meaning that you can easily use gestures or a stylus with it.
+The device also has both electromagnetic touch and capacitive touch, meaning that you can easily use gestures or a stylus with it.

-The stylus can be used for you to take notes directly on text (PDF format only), but also write your own thoughts, sketch or draw.
-This is an added bonus for those who actually need this feature, but an unnecessary increase in price for regular readers.
+The stylus can be used for you to take notes directly on text, but also write your own thoughts, sketch or draw.
+This is an added bonus for those who actually need this feature, but for most readers not really a necessity.
+But better have a feature and not use it, instead of needing it and not having it available.

 The display itself is really good, coming with some interesting and welcome features.